Mass. health officials confirm season’s 2nd flu-related child death

-BOSTON (WHDH) - The Massachusetts Department of Health confirmed Friday that a Middlesex County girl has tragically died from a flu-related illness, the second flu-associated pediatric death in the Bay State this season.
+BOSTON (WHDH) - Officials confirmed Friday that a 4-year-old girl has tragically died from a flu-related illness, the second flu-associated pediatric death in the Bay State this season.

 The confirmation of the girl’s death came two days after a 12-year-old Milford middle school student passed away.